12gabriel3/easy-esi/docs/source/requests_and_responses.rst

 Response metadata
 -----------------

-:attr:`.BravadoResponse.metadata` is an instance of :class:`.BravadoResponseMetadata` that provides you with access to the HTTP response including headers and HTTP status code, request timings and whether a fallback result was used (see :ref:`fallback_results`).
+:attr:`.EasyEsiResponse.metadata` is an instance of :class:`.EasyEsiResponseMetadata` that provides you with access to the HTTP response including headers and HTTP status code, request timings and whether a fallback result was used (see :ref:`fallback_results`).

-You're able to provide your own implementation of :class:`.BravadoResponseMetadata`; see :ref:`custom_response_metadata` for details.
+You're able to provide your own implementation of :class:`.EasyEsiResponseMetadata`; see :ref:`custom_response_metadata` for details.

 .. _sanitizing_names: